domerin0/rnn-speech/README.md

 # rnn-speech
-Character level speech recognizer using ctc loss with deep rnns in TensorFlow.
+Character level speech recognizer using ctc loss with deep RNNs in TensorFlow.

 ### About

 This is an ongoing project, working towards an implementation of the charater-level ISR detailed in the [paper](http://arxiv.org/pdf/1601.06581v2.pdf) by Kyuyeon Hwang and Wonyong Sung.
-It works at the character level using 1 deep rnn trained with ctc loss for the acoustic model, and one deep rnn trained for a character-level language model.
+It works at the character level using one deep RNN trained with ctc loss for the acoustic model, and one deep RNN trained for a character-level language model.
 The acoustic model can read in either mel frequency cepstral coefficient, or mel filterbank with delta and double delta feature vectors (40 or 120 dim inputs respectively).